elblogbruno/OpenCV-Detectors/README.md

 4. Make the project (click on the green Hammer icon)
 5. Download all the pre-trained neural networks and files from here: [MEGA LINK](https://mega.nz/folder/oNNUgCZR#Hgu_6ysIEs8p4heuDjZ9DA)
 6. Go to `app > build > intermediates > assets > debug` and copy everything that you downloaded there.
 If folder does not exist re-run step 4.
-7. Connect your phone and click and build!
+7. Connect your phone and build!
 8. Enjoy!
 9. (Optional) Give feedback on what I may need to improve to get more FPS or improve it in general.
 ## Demo Video